nevertheless-ui/vehicles-visual-signals-processing/README.md

 # vehicles-visual-signals-processing
-WARNING: This readme is obsolete.
+#### WARNING: This readme is outdated at this moment.
+New features will be added shortly.

 Will be updated after code refactoring and adding new features!
 Project for vehicles signals recognition for Master Degree Paper, Russia, Moscow, MISIS 2021-2022
 #### - Python version: 3.9.10
 - Annotation tool: [CVAT](https://github.com/openvinotoolkit/cvat)